Loading [MathJax]/extensions/MathEvents.js

 First we claim that there is a way to pair each blue point with a green point such that the segments formed by each pair is non-intersecting.
 Proof:

-Delete all the red points for now, so we are left with polygon with $(n+1)$ blue and green points each.
+Delete all the red points for now, so we are left with polygon with (n+1) blue and green points each.
 Take any adjacent pair of a blue point and a green point, pair them, and then delete them.
-Now we are left with $n$ blue and green points each.
+Now we are left with n blue and green points each.
 Recursively apply this procedure until we are done.
 It's easy to see that the resulting segments are non-intersecting.

-Now that we have $n+1$ such segments, label the points $(b_1, \dots, b_{n+1}, g_1, \dots, g_{n+1})$ where $b_i$ is a blue point that is paired with $g_i$.
-Let $S_i$ denote the segment formed by $b_ih_i$.
-Pick an arbitrary red point $R$.
-We define the following terminology: each segment divides the polygon into two.
-The "good" side of the segment is the side that contains $R$.
+Now that we have n+1 such segments, label the points (b_1, \dots, b_{n+1}, g_1, \dots, g_{n+1}) where b_i is a blue point that is paired with g_i.
+Let S_i denote the segment formed by b_ih_i.
+Pick an arbitrary red point R. We define the following terminology: each segment divides the polygon into two.
+The "good" side of the segment is the side that contains R.

-Since no two segments can intersect, then for two different segments $S_i,S_j$, one is fully on the good side of the other.
-If $S_i$ is fully contained in the good side of $S_j$ then we say that $S_j$ "covers" $S_i$.
-Note that for any two segments, if $S_i$ covers $S_j$ then $S_j$ does not cover $S_i$, and one necessarily covers the other.
+Since no two segments can intersect, then for two different segments S_i,S_j, one is fully on the good side of the other.
+If S_i is fully contained in the good side of S_j then we say that S_j "covers" S_i.
+Note that for any two segments, if S_i covers S_j then S_j does not cover S_i, and one necessarily covers the other.

 Note the following properties.
-If $S_a$ covers $S_b$ and $S_b$ covers $S_c$ then $S_a$ covers $S_c$.
-Conversely, if $S_a$ and $S_b$ both cover $S_c$ then either $S_a$ covers $S_b$ or $S_b$ covers $S_a$.
+If S_a covers S_b and S_b covers S_c then S_a covers S_c.
+Conversely, if S_a and S_b both cover S_c then either S_a covers S_b or S_b covers S_a.
 So we may define the relationship called "immediate covering."
-We say $S_a$ immediately covers $S_b$ if $S_a$ covers $S_b$ and there's no other $S_c$ such that $S_a$ covers $S_c$ and $S_c$ covers $S_b$.
+We say S_a immediately covers S_b if S_a covers S_b and there's no other S_c such that S_a covers S_c and S_c covers S_b.

-Consider the graph with $n+1$ vertices $1,2,\dots,n+1$ and the edges where $i \to j$ if $S_i$ immediately covers $S_j$.
+Consider the graph with n+1 vertices 1,2,\dots,n+1 and the edges where i \to j if S_i immediately covers S_j.
 Each segment can only be immediately covered by at most one other segment, so this graph is a tree.
 It cannot be a forest because for each root of each tree, one necessarily covers the other so there can only be one true root.
-Define the "height" of each node to be the distance between node $i$ to it's farthest leaf.
+Define the "height" of each node to be the distance between node i to it's farthest leaf.
 So every leaf has height zero.
-If $i$ is a leaf and $S_j$ immediately covers $S_i$ (and only $S_i$), then $j$ has height 1, and so on.
+If i is a leaf and S_j immediately covers S_i (and only S_i), then j has height 1, and so on.
 If a node has several children of differing heights, then the height of the node is 1 plus the maximum of its children's height.

-Now also for each $i$, define $A_i$ to be the number of red points that are located on the good side of $S_i$.
-Define $B_i$ to be the number of descendants of $i$ in the above-mentioned graph.
-So, our aim is to show that there exists an $i$ such that $A_i = B_i$, because this would mean that on the good side of $S_i$, there are precisely $A_i$ red points, and $B_i$ segments, each of which contains $B_i$ blue points and $B_i$ green points.
-Now suppose, in our configuration, there is no $i$ such that $A_i = B_i$.
+Now also for each i, define A_i to be the number of red points that are located on the good side of S_i.
+Define B_i to be the number of descendants of i in the above-mentioned graph.
+So, our aim is to show that there exists an i such that A_i = B_i, because this would mean that on the good side of S_i, there are precisely A_i red points, and B_i segments, each of which contains B_i blue points and B_i green points.
+Now suppose, in our configuration, there is no i such that A_i = B_i.

-Our claim now is that for each $i$, $A_i > B_i$.
+Our claim now is that for each i, A_i > B_i.
 We prove this by induction on the height of the nodes.

 We start by looking at the leaves.
-If there's any leaf $i$ with $A_i = 0$ then there is a contradiction, because $B_i = 0$.
-So for each leaf $i$, $A_i \geq 1 > 0 = B_i$.
+If there's any leaf i with A_i = 0 then there is a contradiction, because B_i = 0.
+So for each leaf i, A_i \geq 1 > 0 = B_i.

-Now suppose that $A_i > B_i$ (which means $A_i \geq B_i + 1$) for each node of height $0, 1, \dots, k$, then let $S_a$ be a node of height $k+1$, and let its children be $S_{b_1}, \dots, S_{b_m}$.
-Its children has height at most $k$, so for each $i$, $A_{b_i} \geq B_{b_i}$ holds.
-Now, each red point on the good side of $S_{b_i}$ is also on the good side of $S_a$, therefore $$A_a \geq A_{b_1} + \dots + A_{b_m} \geq (B_{b_1} + 1) + \dots + (B_{b_m}+1) = m + \sum B_{b_i} = B_a$$ The first inequality is due to the fact that each red point in $A_{b_i}$ must be contained in $A_a$ as well (although there may be more red points in $A_a$.
+Now suppose that A_i > B_i (which means A_i \geq B_i + 1) for each node of height 0, 1, \dots, k, then let S_a be a node of height k+1, and let its children be S_{b_1}, \dots, S_{b_m}.
+Its children has height at most k, so for each i, A_{b_i} \geq B_{b_i} holds.
+Now, each red point on the good side of S_{b_i} is also on the good side of S_a, therefore A_a \geq A_{b_1} + \dots + A_{b_m} \geq (B_{b_1} + 1) + \dots + (B_{b_m}+1) = m + \sum B_{b_i} = B_a The first inequality is due to the fact that each red point in A_{b_i} must be contained in A_a as well (although there may be more red points in A_a.
 The second inequality is from induction hypothesis.
-The third inequality is by construction of the graph and definition of $B_a$, because the number of descendants of $S_a$ can be counted by summing the number of descendant of children, plus each of the children themselves.
+The third inequality is by construction of the graph and definition of B_a, because the number of descendants of S_a can be counted by summing the number of descendant of children, plus each of the children themselves.

-So we established that $A_a \geq B_a$, but because we assumed that there is not $A_i = B_i$, then $A_a > B_a$.
-Thus, by induction on the height of each node, we can claim that $A_i > B_i$ for each $i$ in the whole graph.
+So we established that A_a \geq B_a, but because we assumed that there is not A_i = B_i, then A_a > B_a.
+Thus, by induction on the height of each node, we can claim that A_i > B_i for each i in the whole graph.

-Now consider the root node $r$.
-We concluded that $A_r > B_r$.
-But $A_r$ is the number of red points on the good side of $S_r$, which is at most $n$. $B_r$ is the number of descendants of $S_r$, which is $n$.
+Now consider the root node r.
+We concluded that A_r > B_r.
+But A_r is the number of red points on the good side of S_r, which is at most n.
+B_r is the number of descendants of S_r, which is n.
 Contradiction.

-Thus there must be an $i$ such that $A_i = B_i$ and that is our desired segment.
+Thus there must be an i such that A_i = B_i and that is our desired segment.

 No comments: